Munter/ren-lyrics/README.md

 You can create `.srt` files with any SubRip supporting editor and create a pull request to this repository.

-The subtitles in `src/subtitles` serve as the translation source for other traget languages
+The subtitles in `src/subtitles` serve as the translation source for other target languages

 ## Translations to other languages